juggajay/racing-tool/README.md

 # Horse Racing Website

-A Next.js website for horse racing enthusiasts.
+A Next.js website for horse racing enthusiasts with prediction tools and comprehensive APIs.

+## Features

+- Race data visualization and analysis
+- Predictive modeling for race outcomes
+- Odds comparison and betting strategy analysis
+- Weather and track condition integration
+- Backtesting of prediction models
+- Comprehensive API for racing data

 ## Getting Started